catenax-eV/catenax-ev.github.io/docs/standards/CX-0133-OnlineControlandSimulation/CX-0133-OnlineControlandSimulation.md

 In this way every OSim network partner can initiate a "What-If" scenario.

 In the example above the request is made by a supplier, who is simulating the impact on the own production and sending a request for confirmation to the affected partner.
 This partner can evaluate the own impact using the simulation capabilities and send a reply to the scenario initiator.
-Alternatively he could also forward the scenario request to the next level in the supply chain.
+Alternatively, he could also forward the scenario request to the next level in the supply chain.

 Thus, the principle of scenario management is a sequence of requests, each of which is acknowledged with confirmation.